 volunteers will be scheduled for a 2-hour shift, but teachers that have a large number of entries may be asked to volunteer additional time or other duties.

 When teachers register their students, an e-mail with instructions and a link to access a unique Google Drive folder will be sent to the participant (parent) and

 teacher e-mail addresses provided.
-Teachers please note: We do not send this e-mail until we have BOTH your Teacher Registration and
+Teachers please note: We do not send this e-mail until your registration is COMPLETE (teacher

 A Google account is required to upload videos and scores.
 A Google Drive app may also be needed,

 ONE unedited video of the performance must be uploaded.
 Two movements of a sonatina must be recorded on a SINGLE video.

 The participant’s face, hands, keyboard, and music rack must be showing at all times from a single point of view.
 If possible, the pedal should also be shown.

 Judges reserve the right to disqualify the participant if they cannot determine whether the performance is memorized or not.